Malayalam

 Learn Malayalam at UT Austin

 Malayalam is one of the four major Dravidian languages of South India.
 It is spoken in Kerala and Lakshadweep and has approximately 36 million speakers worldwide.
-Malayalam is descended from Sanskrit and Tamil, incorporating both grammar and vocabulary from the two languages.
-Consequently it has the largest number of letters among the Indian alphabets.
-Malayalam script includes letters capable of representing all the sounds of Sanskrit and Dravidian languages.
+Malayalam is historically connected to both Tamil and Sanskrit, incorporating grammar and vocabulary from the two languages.
+UT-Austin has one of the few regular programs in Malayalam anywhere outside of Kerala.

 Download audio files corresponding to Rodney F. Moag's textbook, Malayalam: A University Course and Reference Grammar (1985).